What is Plant Protein?

 Plant-based protein sources are suitable for everybody including athletes, children, seniors and pregnant women.5 Not only can consuming plant protein be more beneficial to the environment but it also a great way to increase levels of essential amino acids, fibre, and micronutrients in your diet.
 Plant protein sources are often lower in calories and fat than animal-based ones, as well as being higher in fibre and micronutrients.
 This means consuming plant-based protein within a healthy, balanced diet can be beneficial for weight loss as it helps to reduce caloric intake and increase the daily nutrient profile in one’s diet.
 Whether you are working towards specific fitness goals or just want to improve your overall health, the benefits of plant protein can help you to achieve this.

-6 Ways To Use Vegan Protein Blend
+6 Ways To Use Impact Vegan Protein

 Sticking it in a shaker is only the beginning.